 Choosing a Pool Cue to Play Billiards Like a Pro

 Your pool cue needs to be an extension of your skill in the game.
-You can spend a lot or a little on your pool cue, but without knowing what to look for, you could waste your money.
-An expensive pool stick won't do you any good if it's not the right one for you.
+You can spend a lot or a little on your pool cue, but you need to know what to look for to ensure you don't waste your money.
+Selecting an expensive pool stick may prove a disadvantage if it fails to align with your needs.

 Budget Your Bucks

 We mentioned that pool cues can range in price.
 You can find a cue for less than $100 or spend more than $1,000 on a pool stick, depending on your preferences.

 Before you spend more than you can afford, decide on your budget.
 Knowing how much you can spend narrows down your options to help you find your ideal cue in time for your next game.

 The Long or Short of It